OGGM/oggm-edu/docs/roadmap.rst

 Everything on this website is written by volunteers and non-native english speakers.
 If you find mistakes or things you'd like to change, please do!
-You can edit each file by following the "Edit on GitHub" link at the top of each page, or send us your modification suggestions!
+You can edit each file by following the "suggest edit" button at the top of each page, or send us your modification suggestions per mail!

 If you want to build the OGGM-Edu website locally to see your changes before publishing them online, see